dizmo/yeoman-generator-component/README.md

 # @dizmo/generator-component

-> A generator for JavaScript, CoffeeScript anbd TypeScript [web components]
+> A generator for JavaScript, CoffeeScript and TypeScript [web components]

+Generates [NPM] compatible [web components]' projects that can be published, installed and even upgraded.
+The supported development steps are cleaning, linting, building (including bundling) and testing (including coverage statistics).

 ## Prerequisites